 To color the background I liked the project in which I added water to the paper before adding color the best.
 Adding the Antique Linen with the waterbrush first, then touching the Antique Linen marker tip to the paper surface in the spots I wanted to achieve deeper color, created a beautiful backdrop for these gorgeous roses.

-I have created a little video of this whole process that I hope to find the time to edit soon so that you can see my actual coloring and testing process.
 The biggest conclusion that I came away with from this process is that yes, there are differences (do you like my decisive conclusions? - LOL!)
 These two markers react in subtle, different ways to water and they have unique differences to most of the colors in each palette.
 Yet, you can achieve very similar looks when using either product line.

 The most important thing you can do as you begin to work with a new product line is to create a color chart before you begin.
 I printed one version on Julie's Bristol paper and watercolored the markers and a second version on Neenah Solar White and simply swiped the marker in each square.
 Using a chart makes it so much easier to select colors, because the caps do not really show the true color.
 You can find the Distress Marker chart here at Ranger Ink and we have created a special Memento color chart for your convenience.